Behodler/limbo/documentation/Dev/HighLevelOverview.md

 ### Properties
 * string description
 * LimboDAO
-* modifiers: onlyDAO allows the DAO to execute the proposal. notCurrent prevents accidental recalibration of a live proposal, undermining cast votes.
+* modifiers: onlyDAO allows the DAO to execute the proposal. lockUntilComplete prevents accidental recalibration of a live proposal, undermining cast votes.
 This isn't mandatory so whitelisting proposal votes are encouraged to require this.

 ### Functions
 * **orchestrateExecute: called by DAO to kick off execution**